 LED, without a doubt.
 Fluorescent lights strobe, flicker, hum, cause eye strain and headaches and have mercury.

-What Are the Benefits of Using LED Lighting in a Healthcare Facility?
+What Are the Benefits of Using LED Lighting in a Hospital?

 With LED, there’s no humming, no strobing, no flickering and no mercury.
 Plus, with LED, you get significant energy and maintenance savings.

-How Much Money Can Be Saved by Using a Lighting Control System in a Healthcare Facility?
+How Much Money Can Be Saved by Using a Lighting Control System in a Hospital?

 A considerable amount, especially if the system is designed to dim and control light levels.
 A dimmed lighting system saves money, over and above the savings you see when you convert to LED.